 On October 15, 2015, HEMG filed bankruptcy pursuant to Chapter 7.
 As a result, the remaining claims and Aspen's counterclaims in the New York lawsuit are currently stayed.
 The bankrupt estate's sole asset consists of 208,000 shares of AGI common stock.
-The principal creditors are AGI which holds the judgment and has several other claims including the \$2.2 million misappropriation claim.
+The principal creditors are AGI which holds the judgment and has several other claims.
+During the fiscal year ended April 30, 2019, the Court reduced Aspen's unsecured claim to \$888,632.
 The other primary claimant is a secured creditor which alleges it is owed a principal amount of \$1,200,000.
 AGI alleges that because HEMG, a Nevada corporation, had failed to pay annual fees to Nevada it lacked the legal authority to create a security interest.